OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/notification-hubs/notification-hubs-ios-aspnet-register-user-from-backend-to-push-notification.md

                     _installationId = (__bridge_transfer NSString *)CFUUIDCreateString(kCFAllocatorDefault, newUUID);
                     CFRelease(newUUID);

-                    //store hello install ID so we don't generate a new one next time [defaults setObject:_installationId forKey:@"PushToUserInstallationId"];
+                    //store the install ID so we don't generate a new one next time [defaults setObject:_installationId forKey:@"PushToUserInstallationId"];
                     [defaults synchronize];
                 }